Roshan-M-Regy/FMO4smallmolecules/README.md

 # FMO4smallmolecules
 ### FMO input file maker for small molecules
+This set of scripts can be used to create input files for running Fragment Molecular Orbital calculations using GAMESS on small molecules.
+There are some closed sources packages like Facio which work very well on proteins but I don't find it very user friendly for small molecule calculations and some open source packages which aren't very well maintained hence why I created this particular package.
+It is still far from user friendly but it works very well for my use case where I can just throw a SMILES string or an sdf file from DiffDock or Vina and get it fragmented either using BRICS rules or by specifying manual fragmentation points.

 Usage when you only have smiles:
 ```
 python main.py --smiles "C[C@H](c1nc2cnc3c(c2n1C4CCC(CC4)CC#N)cc[nH]3)O" --nconf 10 --basis "6-31G**" --scftyp rhf --outprefix 1J6